vasukomuravelli/Song_Studio/README.md

 # Song_Studio

-Hey all, Welcome to song studio where users can listen to the songs and also navigate between songs with just a single tap.
-This website wass completely built from scratch.
+Hey all, Welcome to the song studio where users can listen to the songs and also navigate between songs with just a single tap.
+This website was completely built from scratch.

 # TechStack used:
 - ReactJS